astronomer/astro-blog/posts/astronomer-registry.md

 ### Providers and Modules

-The providers framework is a robust solution for interfacing with a large catalog of tools, but we found that a user's first exposure to the framework can be overwhelming. across hooks, operators, sensors, transfers, and providers, there are many different entities designed to do different things.
+The providers framework is a robust solution for interfacing with a large catalog of tools, but we found that a user's first exposure to the framework can be overwhelming.
+Across hooks, operators, sensors, transfers, and providers, there are many different entities designed to do different things.
 To simplify the experience, we've introduced the concept of **Modules** to make the logical separation clear:

 - **Providers** are the top-level python packages that users download to interface with a specific *service*.
 These package contain all relevant **modules** for a service.
 - **Modules** are specific pieces of provider packages that can be imported and used in a DAG or in an Airflow configuration file.
 The module abstraction includes the classic integration points that Airflow users know and love- hooks, operators, sensors, etc. At the time of writing this post, there are 700 modules available in the ecosystem, with more being added every day.